Jacob-Dentes/iot_net_planner/README.md

 ![Image showing export](https://i.imgur.com/JvRv5lr.png)

 Now you will create a demand point file.
 In the command prompt, ensure that you are in the correct directory and have the environment activated (steps 4. and 6. of the [non-python user instructions](#non-python-users)).
 Then, run `python examples/demand_creation.py dsm_path area_path output_path points` where `dsm_path` is a path to the dsm file on your computer, `area_path` is a path to the area file on your computer, `output_path` is a path to the new file to be created ending in ".geojson", and `points` is a positive integer representing how many points will be generated.
 The higher the `points` number the more accurate coverage will be, but the longer computations will take.
 Larger areas will need more points.
 For reference, `1000` points is probably enough for the small area in the Ithaca example above.
 As another example, `8000` points was used for high-granularity coverage of lower Manhattan, Brooklyn, and the west side of Queens.

+### Finding potential gateways
+In this section you will define the potential locations that gateways can be placed.
+The package supports two methods for defining locations.
+1. You can automatically generate potential locations [from building corners](#gateways-from-building-corners).
+2. You can [manually place](#manual-gateway-placement) potential gateway locations for places that are likely to allow gateways.

+#### Gateways from building corners
+In this section you will generate a potential gateway file automatically from building corners.
+This requires a [DSM](#dsm-creation) and an [area file](#creating-coverage-area).
+In the command prompt, ensure that you are in the correct directory and have the environment activated (steps 4. and 6. of the [non-python user instructions](#non-python-users)).
+Then, run `python examples/fac_creation.py dsm_path area_path output_path` where `dsm_path` is a path to the dsm file on your computer, `area_path` is a path to the area file on your computer, and `output_path` is a path to the new file to be created ending in ".geojson".
+After the command runs, there will be an ouput similar to `Generated x potential gateways` informing you how many potential gateways were found.
+More potential gateways will make the computations take longer.
+To generate fewer potential locations run the command `python examples/fac_creation.py dsm_path area_path output_path n_facs` where `n_facs` is how many locations you would like, and the rest of the parameters are the same as above.

+#### Manual gateway placement
+This section is under construction.
+It will describe how to manually choose potential gateway locations.

+#### Hybrid gateway placement
+This section is under construction.
+It will describe how to combine [building corner](#gateways-from-building-corners) and [manually placed](#manual-gateway-placement) gateways.

 ## Acknowledgement
 The development of these tools was supported by the NSF under grant CNS-1952063.